Best Terminal Tools for Developers in 2024: Supercharge Your CLI Workflow

 .gitignore

+Why Use It?
 Locate files quickly for navigation, batch processing, or scripting.

-sudo apt install fd-find`
+bashbrew install fd sudo apt install fd-find

 Bat: Cat with Wings